Toto Bissainthe: Activism

 Toto Bissainthe left her native land during a time of high tensions in Haiti.
-Francois Duvalier, known as Papa Doc, ran a military regime in Haiti from 1957 to 1971.
+Francois Duvalier, known as Papa Doc, ran a fascist dictatorship in Haiti from 1957 to 1971.
 His son Jean-Claude Duvalier, also known as “Baby Doc”, succeeded him from 1971 until he was overthrown by a popular uprising in 1986.

-In 1980, the Jean-Claude Duvalier dictatorship forbade all media critiques; they began exiling journalists.
+In 1980 the Jean-Claude Duvalier dictatorship forbade all media cricism and began exiling journalists.

 In La Vie Ouvriére newspaper, she spoke about her frustration regarding this matter.
 The interviewer asks her how is it that she was able to sing in Haiti, when he thought that she couldn’t.
 “I can return, but only for one show.
 I feel frustrated to not be able to give a popular show.
 So I will return.
 Right now, with everything that is being said about the regime, they have a bit more attention over their image.
 And that’s why I can return”, she stated.
 She then added “All of the people that I love, I would tell them what I want, against the government and all that, and [the government] wouldn’t find that worrisome because they know that the people don’t speak French…still that can still give some consciousness to some.
 But as soon as I would sing in creole, I would make more impact and they immediately banned me” (Translate from French) (Catala).